VictorJGB/prisma-jogl-project/README.md

   ![screenshot01](https://user-images.githubusercontent.com/62398638/230676724-8b3208ca-45b6-44c0-bcab-94f12b867c9c.png)

-   Project made for pratice of the Graphic Computing content seen in classroom;
+   Project made for pratice of the Graphic Computing content seen in classroom; <br />
    In this project i have used the Java OpenGL to draw an Pentagonal Prism using coordinates for each line;

 <p align="right">(<a href="#readme-top">back to top</a>)</p>